rs-services/rs-storage/README.md

 # => 4.0
 ```

-A volume group will be created with name `"#{nickname}-vg"` and a
-logical volume will be created in this volume group with name `"#{nickname}-lv"`.
-This logical volume will be formatted
+This will create a volume group with the name `"#{nickname}-vg"` and a logical volume in it with the name
-with the filesystem specified and mounted on the location specified.
+`"#{nickname}-lv"`, format it with the filesystem specified, and mount it on the location specified.

 ## Backing up volume(s) & Cleaning up backups